 Balaclava, Scarf or Face Mask

-You probably won’t need to use both of these at the same time, but it’s good to have something to cover that narrow strip of skin that lies exposed between your goggles and the top of your jacket.
+It’s good to have something to cover that narrow strip of skin that lies exposed between your goggles and the top of your jacket.
 A balaclava is designed to breathe while keeping the wind off your face when you are flying down the mountain side.
 A scarf is a good alternative, just make sure it’s secure and the wind doesn’t run away with it while you’re not looking.

 Face masks are pretty popular amongst the younger generation of skiers and boarders.
 They come in a range of exciting styles and patterns and enable the wearers to look veritably terrifying without actually terrifying anyone.

 If you’re not wearing a helmet, you are going to need some clothing for your head.
 We all know that we lose a lot of our heat through our head so it’s important to cover it up.
-Beanies are popular because they look cool, and pompoms will only improve your street cred up the slopes.
+Beanies are popular because they look cool, and pompoms will only improve your street cred on the slopes.
 Thermal headwear is more lightweight and can even be worn inside a helmet on extra cold days, so it’s a great idea to throw one in your bag just in case.

 Wrap up warm and you are sure to have an amazing time up the mountain this winter.